jpuritz/EecSeq/Protocol.md

 ###Extract RNA from 2 control and 2 heat shock individuals
 *Refer to manual during procedure (steps below are for notes and comments)*
 ####Using unmodified RNAeasy kit (Below are summary steps)

+Reagents and supplies
+* RNAeasy kit (Qiagen #) purification of total RNA from small amounts of starting material
+* Molecular grade EtOH
+* (Others?)

+Equipment
+* Tissue homogenizer with replacable probes (Jon can you add specs of ours here)
+* Micro centrifuge > 8,000 rpm

 Notes before starting
+* Extract RNA in the UV-hood.
+Place all reagents, pipettes, tips, and supplies inside the hood and expose to UV for 30 minutes.
+(Do not put your samples in the UV hood!)
 * If purifying RNA from cell lines rich in RNases, or tissue, add either 10 μl β-mercaptoethanol (β-ME), or 20 μl 2 M dithiothreitol (DTT)*, to 1 ml Buffer RLT.
 Buffer RLT with β-ME or DTT can be stored at room temperature for up to 1 month.
 * Add 4 volumes of ethanol (96–100%) to Buffer RPE for a working solution.
 * Remove RNAlater®-stabilized tissue from the reagent using forceps.